MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-reporting-successful-firmware-installation.md

 ## Description

+The measure aggregates telemetry from a 28-day sliding window into a ratio of successful installs over attempts.
 A successful installation is defined where the following events happen:

 1. firmware w/ device instance starting with UEFI is installed via drvinst